-The pill (brand name-Truvada) contains two medicines (tenofovir and emtricitabine) that are used in combination with other medicines to treat HIV.
-PrEP has been shown to reduce the risk of HIV infection in people who are at high risk by up to 92% if taken consistently.
+The pill contains medicines that are used in combination with other medicines to treat HIV.
+PrEP has been shown to reduce the risk of HIV infection in people who are at high risk by up to 99% if taken consistently.

-CAN Community Health has a new PrEP program that can help you get on PrEP at LOW or NO cost to you!
+CAN Community Health has a new PrEP program that can help you get on PrEP FOR FREE!
 Visit one of our locations or call one of our PrEP Navigators and start protecting yourself from HIV!

 PrEP is for individuals who don’t have HIV to help prevent HIV infection.

 PrEP stands for “pre-exposure prophylaxis,” which means a daily pill protects you from becoming infected with the HIV virus.
-The pill (brand name-Truvada) contains two medicines (tenofovir and emtricitabine) that are used in combination with other medicines to treat HIV.
-PrEP has been shown to reduce the risk of HIV infection in people who are at high risk by up to 92% if taken consistently.
+The pill contains medicines that are used in combination with other medicines to treat HIV.
+PrEP has been shown to reduce the risk of HIV infection in people who are at high risk by up to 99% if taken consistently.

 PrEP is not for everyone.
 Doctors prescribe PrEP for some patients who have a very high risk of coming in contact with HIV by not using a condom when they have sex with a person who has HIV infection.
 You should consider PrEP if you are a man or woman who sometimes has sex without using a condom, especially if you have a sex partner who you know has HIV infection.
 You should also consider PrEP if you don’t know whether your partner has HIV infection but you know that your partner is at risk (for example, your partner inject drugs or is having sex with other people in addition to you) or if you have recently been told by a health care provider that you had a sexually transmitted infection.
 If your partner has HIV infection, PrEP may be an option to help protect you from getting HIV infection while you try to get pregnant, during pregnancy, or while breastfeeding.

 If you are interested in learning more about PrEP to reduce the risk of HIV infection, call or stop by and visit one of our PrEP navigators.
-Our PrEP navigators will go over the different programs that are available to help you to pay for the medication and we’ll provide information regarding how to sign up.
+Our PrEP navigators will go over the different programs that are available to help you to GET PrEP FOR FREE and we’ll provide information regarding how to sign up.
 If you are ready to take the extra step to protect yourself, we are here to help!

-Contact us if you are interested in getting PrEP:
+Contact us if you are interested in getting PrEP FOR FREE:

 844-922-2777 or click here to email